JoggAI-Tech/docs/api-reference/API Documentation/CreateInstantAvatar.md

 Recommended input video specifications: 1080P at 30FPS.
 If you provide a video with higher specifications, we will automatically convert it to that specification.

+Consumption：Each API call to "Create Instant Avatar" consumes 100 credits.

 ### Base URL

 \`https://api-services.jogg.ai\`